 For example, 5 is a prime number, but 12 is a composite number.

 The whole numbers are the numbers 0, 1, 2, 3, 4, 5, 6, ...

 The symbol that we use to represent the whole numbers is W.

-Notice that the only difference between natural numbers and whole numbers is the zero.
+Notice that the only difference between the natural numbers and the whole numbers is the zero.

 Notice that the difference between whole numbers and integers are the negative numbers.

 Integers = whole numbers and the negative of the whole numbers.